 Working with netCDF data - TROPOMI data uses the netCDF format.
 This document provides references to software packages that may be used for manipulating or displaying netCDF data and includes information about both freely-available and licensed (commercial) software that can be used with netCDF data.
 Note: not all netCDF tools and software will necessarily be able to handle TROPOMI file structure.

 HARP - Software designed to serve as a data harmonization toolset for scientific earth observation data.
 Note: Harp tools can be used to tranform TROPOMI data into so-called Level 3 data (lat-lon fixed grid).
-Once in Level 3 format, the output van Harp can be read directly in for example, QGIS.
+Once in Level 3 format, the output from Harp can be read directly in for example, QGIS.

 ADAGUC - Another visualization tool design currently designed to plot many types of data including satellite data from OMI and TROPOMI.
-Datasets from different instruments are converted to the ADAGUC data product standards format and are made available to other users by using the OGC Web Services.
+Datasets from different instruments are converted to the ADAGUC data product standard format and are made available to other users by using the OGC Web Services.
 Satellite swath data can be retrieved using the Web Feature Service.
 Using the Web Services it is possible to reproject, resample and make selections in space and time.